AndyWangSFU/AC215_TBD_1/README.md

 - To view and test APIs go to `http://localhost:9000/docs`

 **Frontend Container**
 This container contains all the files to develop and build a react app.
-There are dockerfiles for both development and production
+There are dockerfiles for both development and production.

 To run the container locally:
 - Open a terminal and go to the location where `AC215_TBD_1/src/frontend`